- Home Furnishings»

 And, this misalignment can be difficult to notice at first...
 During the night, your body just barely sinks out of alignment as your back starts to sway; especially those tricky back, neck and pelvic areas on your body.

 If you have been sleeping on a memory foam mattress for awhile; and any part of your body is having problems - get off of it, at least for awhile to experiment.
 You could be doing slow-developing, long-term damage to parts of your body without realizing it - only because you don't realize it, not necessarily because there is anything wrong with the mattress.

 All Sizes Available

-An ideal latex topper is 4 inches thick with an ILD of 19 to 34 - lesser ILDs are for pillows and are usually too soft, with the possible exception of Fibromyalgia sufferers.
-Three inches is not thick enough to support a body (although for a memory foam mattress, you might get away with a 2-3" topper if the memory foam isn't too firm).
+An ideal latex topper is 4" thick Talalay Latex with an ILD of 19 (most popular) to 34 - lesser ILDs are for pillows and are usually too soft (with the possible exception of Fibromyalgia sufferers).

 Memory Foam Mattress Potential Fixes

 Adding a topper to a memory foam mattress helps many people, especially when it is too firm or too hot.
 If a new topper alone doesn't do enough to help you sleep more comfortably; there are cooling sleep products available - as well as ideas from other people who have dealt with that issue with semi-success.
 I suggest doing a general search for something that might work for you.

 Its funny...
 I was starting to notice a developing trend shortly before I quit my job in March.
 Mattress customers were coming in who had purchased a memory foam mattress from other stores; and they were complaining that they were too hard.
 (I've had a few requests in the comments for Natural & Latex Topper recommendations for this reason - so I added these examples.)